Find us on facebook

 Alabama Rot or Not?

-We have heard a lot recently in the media about the unexplained disease commonly referred to as Alabama rot It is officially known as cutaneous and renal glomerular vasculopathy.
+Alabama rot is officially known as cutaneous and renal glomerular vasculopathy.
 It is a serious disease which has only recently been recognised in dogs in the UK.
 It causes lesions on the skin and occasionally in the mouth, which can look like bites, sores, wounds or stings.
 Any age, sex, or breed of dog can be affected and unfortunately some dogs go on to develop life-threatening kidney failure.

 Alabama rot was first identified amongst greyhounds in the state of Alabama in the 1980’s.
 After this flair up, the number of reported cases dwindled and as no clinical research was carried out, the disease was almost relegated to history.
 Because no one has been able to determine what causes the disease it is now only recognisable by its collection of clinical symptoms.